dsusco/tp.net-armageddon.org/_site/_units/cobra.md

   - "skimmer"
 notes:
   |
-    The Cobra D-Cannon has the Ignore Cover ability when used against War Engines.
+    The Cobra D-Cannon ignores _Imperial Void Shields_ and _Power Fields_.
 Critical Hit Effect: The unit is destroyed.
 All units within 5cm suffer a hit on a roll of 6+.
 weapons:
   -
     id: "cobra-d-cannon"